-Peel, rinse and chop the potatoes into small chunks.
-Fill a large sauce pan with cold water and season generously with kosher salt.
+Peel, rinse and chop the potatoes into small 1-inch cubes or chunks.
+Fill a large saucepan with cold water and season with a pinch with kosher salt.

-Place the potatoes in the pot and bring to a boil.
-Reduce heat and simmer until tender when pierced with a fork, about 20 minutes.
+Place the potatoes in the pot and bring to a boil over medium-high heat.
+Reduce to medium-low heat and simmer for 20 minutes.

-Transfer the potatoes to an airtight container and refrigerate for up to 2 days.
+Transfer the potatoes to an airtight container or metal bowl covered with plastic wrap or aluminum foil and refrigerate for up to 2 days.

-Before serving, return the potatoes to a pot over medium heat or crockpot on low and add the melted butter.
+Before serving, return the cold mashed potatoes to a pot over medium heat or slow cooker on low and add the melted butter.

 Stir the potatoes occasionally to fluff and incorporate the butter.
 Keep warm until serving time.